ibm-cloud-docs/power-iaas/capturing-exporting-vm.md

    1. Select the **Region**.
    2. Select your **Bucket name** and **optional folders**.
    3. Provide your [HMAC access and HMAC secret keys](/docs/power-iaas?topic=power-iaas-deploy-custom-image#access-keys).
+   4. Select the **Generate checksum file** toggle button to generate a checksum file.
+       A checksum file is created and placed in the IBM Cloud Object Storage bucket along with the exported image.
+The checksum file name is based on the name of the image file and has the file extension `.sha256`.
+Use the command `shasum -a 256` to ensure that the copied file is correct.

+       If you are creating your own image, you can create a checksum image and place it with your own image in the same bucket.
+One of the ways to generate the checksum image is by using the command `shasum -a 256 <filename>` or `sha256sum <filename>`.

+       Generating a checksum file might add extra time to the image capture and export process.
+       {: note}

 8. Click **Export**.